Are you wondering which Google Analytics metrics are important for your business and how to keep an eye on them?

 You can use the drop-down menu where it says Country to change the table to Region, City, or Language.

-5. Google Search Terms
+#5 Google Analytics Metric: Google Search Terms

-Aside from landing pages and traffic sources, Google Analytics also helps track which keywords people enter in Google to find your website, so you can better understand how organic search visitors arrive on your site.
-By connecting Google Analytics with Google Search Console, you can see the search terms that get clicks and their average rankings.
+Aside from landing pages and traffic sources, Google Analytics also helps track which keywords people enter in Google to find your website so you can better understand how organic search visitors arrive on your site.

 Using ExactMetrics, you can view the Search Console report to see which keywords drive the most traffic.
-In the report, you get to see Google Analytic metrics, including the number of clicks, impressions, click-through rate (CTR), and average position.
+In the report, you get to see Google Analytics metrics, including the number of clicks, impressions, click-through rate (CTR), and average position.

 To see your Search Console metrics, you first need to follow our tutorial on how to connect Search Console to your Analytics account.